MrAlexR/Text-editor/README.md

 # First-Java-Program
-This is my very first Java app, so I decided to make a basic Text Editor app Enjoy !
+This is my very first Java app, so I decided to make a basic Text Editor app.
+Enjoy !